n8layman/n8layman.github.io/_posts/2025-02-14-Why-are-there-so-many-Python-package-managers?.md

 </tbody>
 </table>

-And I’m certain I missed more than a few options.
+And I’m certain I missed more than a few.

 After exploring these numerous options, I settled on [pixi](https://github.com/prefix-dev/pixi) for my data science workflow,